garden-io/garden/docs/reference/action-types/Deploy/helm.md

 [spec](#spec) > [sync](#specsync) > [defaults](#specsyncdefaults) > directoryMode

 The default permission bits, specified as an octal, to set on directories at the sync target.
-Defaults to 0700 (user read/write).
+Defaults to 0700 (user can read/write, everyone else can read).
 See the [Mutagen docs](https://mutagen.io/documentation/synchronization/permissions#permissions) for more information.

 | Type     | Required |
 | -------- | -------- |